-I actually stopped reading for awhile in an effort to break the habit.
-But when I found myself pregnant, unemployed, and home alone for the majority of the day, I needed something other than my beloved cable television to fill my days.
+I actually stopped reading for a while in an effort to break the habit.
+But when I found myself pregnant, not working, and home alone for the majority of the day, I needed something other than my beloved cable television to fill my days.
 So armed with a library card I trekked out to the local library and was determined to find worthy reading material: something light and funny, realistic and relate-able, witty and intelligent, a source of escape that didn't leave me feeling dirty (or hot and heavy) in the midst of it.
 And thus I discovered "chick lit" and my world has never been the same.

 It is in that vein of literature that Emma McLaughlin and Nicola Kraus chose to contribute their collective prowess and both readers and movie goers (perhaps you're aware of certain a major motion picture starring Scarlett Johannson, Laura Linney, Alicia Keys, and Paul Giamatti?) are grateful.
 Together they have written "The Nanny Diaries," "Citizen Girl," "Dedication," and now they continue to tell Nan's story in "Nanny Returns."